binarynonsense/bn-blog/_posts/2018-04-27-short-review-ghost-recon-wildlands-pc.md

 ---

 <p>
 I can see some people finding the gameplay too repetitive but I never got tired of it during the almost 50 hours it took me to finish the campaign in single-player mode.
-It takes some of the things I liked about the previous Ghost Recon game, a linear tactical shooter, to an open world, mixing two types of games I really enjoy in a very satisfying way.
+It takes some of my favorite things about the previous Ghost Recon, a linear tactical shooter, to an open world, mixing two types of games I really enjoy in a very satisfying way.
 </p>

 <p>